Cognigy/Documentation/docs/en/docs/voicegateway/webapp/recent-calls.md

 Account, Date, Direction, and Status can filter these calls.
 Note that you can only filter by a maximum of the last 30 days.

-To view detailed information about the call, click on the call tab.
+To view detailed information about the call, click the **Details** tab.

 Additionally, Voice Gateway provides PCAP files which can be downloaded in the detailed information overview.

+For outbound calls, you can analyze the captured media stream to diagnose and troubleshoot voice quality issues by clicking **Tracing** tab and viewing the [report](#tracing-fields).

 <img class="image-center"  src="{{config.site_url}}voicegateway/images/VG-webapp-recent-calls.png"  width="100%" />

-## PCAP fields
+## Detail fields

 | Settings             | Description                                                                                                                             |
 |----------------------|-----------------------------------------------------------------------------------------------------------------------------------------|